thiagogalvao/LYWSD03MMC/README.md

 # LYWSD03MMC
-This script uses common linux applications to get Temperature e Humidify data from Xiaomi Mijia Bluetooth Temperature humidity version 2 a.k.a. **LYWSD03MMC**
+This script was made using typical Linux applications to get Temperature and Humidify data from Xiaomi Mijia Bluetooth Temperature humidity version 2 a.k.a. **LYWSD03MMC**

-This script is a modification from original version with support to use mosquitto_pub to send data over MQTT to a broker.
+This script is a modification from the original version with support to use mosquitto_pub to send data over MQTT to a broker.
 Thanks to the author.

 Reference: http://www.d0wn.com/using-bash-and-gatttool-to-get-readings-from-xiaomi-mijia-lywsd03mmc-temperature-humidity-sensor/